karimananyelshrif-1/cybersec-notes/networking/metworking_models.md

 ## 3.Network
   - Routing .
 Forwarding packet .
 Transferring data from the sender to the receiver .
 ## 2.Data Link
-  - between swich and devide betstrem to frame and enable reliable and error-free transmissions
+  - between swich and devide bit stream to frame and enable reliable and error-free transmissions
 ## 1.Physical
   - Convert the data to  electrical signals